ChristopheMalo/Angular2-Tour-of-heroes/README.md

 # Angular2-Tour-of-heroes
-The official project to Tour of heroes with Angular 2
+The official project 'Tour of heroes' with Angular 2

 This project use TypeScript